-Kahneman has also shown that the way a decision is presented to people can significantly influence their choices, an effect he refers to as framing.
+How an economic decision is presented to people can also significantly influence their choices, an effect known as framing.
 For example, consider a gas station that advertises a special 5-cent-per-gallon discount for paying cash.
 Meanwhile, another station with the same price instead indicates that they charge a 5-cent-per-gallon surcharge to customers who pay by credit card.
-Although the prices end up exactly the same, experiments suggest that consumers respond more favorably to the station that advertises the apparent discount.

-framing: changing the way a particular decision is presented to people in order to influence their behavior
+Although the prices end up exactly the same, experiments suggest that consumers respond more favorably to the station that advertises the apparent discount.7 framing: changing the way a particular decision is presented to people in order to influence their behavior